-For example, tuning for an extra 5% more hash rate just isn't worth it if it means going from 50% to an 80% fan speed.
+For example, tuning for an extra 5% more hashrate just isn't worth it if it means going from 50% to an 80% fan speed.
 If you're building a larger mining farm (again, not something we recommend for a variety of reasons), efficiency will be a top priority.
-The RTX 3090 and RTX 3080 might be the fastest GPUs for mining, but from an efficiency and price perspective, RTX 3060 Ti tends to be the best choice.
+The RTX 3090 and RTX 3080 might be the fastest GPUs for mining, but from an efficiency and price perspective, RTX 3060 Ti might be a better choice.
 Two 3060 Ti cards for example will basically match a single RTX 3090 while using less than half as much power.
 But let's take things a step further.

 A mining farm with a 400 Amp limit (48kW) could run around 150 RTX 3090 GPUs, using six GPUs per PC with just 25 PCs total, and would be capable of around 17.2GH/s.
 Alternatively, in the same power limit, dropping down to RTX 3080 GPUs would allow for approximately 192 RTX 3080 GPUs spread across 32 PCs, generating around 18GH/s of hashing power (for Ethereum).
 Finally, using RTX 3060 Ti, it would be possible to install about 60 PCs with six GPUs each, with an output of about 21.6GH/s.
 (That's only a rough estimate and does not include AC or other items that potentially need power.)

-If that sounds too good to be true, it is.
-Warehouse space to accommodate all those PCs, power distribution, and paying someone (even yourself) to build and maintain all the PCs is also necessary.
-Plus, you'd be using a lot of power, about 36 MWh per month just on the PCs, and probably 50% more than that once you factor in IT infrastructure and cooling.
-Those would add thousands of dollars per month in cost, pushing back the break even point, and if things take a change for the worse (as they did in 2014 and 2018), the whole operation comes crashing down.
+Hopefully, that explains how far things have fallen.
+Factor in the warehouse space to accommodate all those PCs, power distribution, and paying someone (even yourself) to build and maintain all the mining PCs would also be necessary.
+If you're doing a bunch of mining rigs, you'd be using a lot of electricity, and power use would probably be 50% higher than the pure PC power use once you factor in IT infrastructure and cooling.
+Those would add to the cost, pushing back the break even point, and if things take a change for the worse (as they did in 2014 and 2018), the whole operation comes crashing down.

 The Power of Mining